giancosta86/velvet/README.md

   1. Fails.

-  To test variable, you can prepend the `put` function:
+  To test a variable, you can prepend the `put` function:

   ```elvish
   put $my-variable |
     should-be 90
   ```

-  although, most frequently, you'll use a direct pipe:
+  although, most frequently, you'll want to use a pipe:

   ```elvish
   my-command <arguments> |